inrupt/artifact-generator/documentation/introduction.md

       .addComment('en', `A person (alive, dead, undead, or fictional).`),
 ```

-NOTE: This example shows that we've generated a JavaScript `Person` object that
+Note: This example shows that we've generated a JavaScript `Person` object that
 also provides access to the Label and Comment as defined by Schema.org.
 We've
 also used the Comment value as the JSDoc for this `Person` object, meaning
 users of this artifact will have helpful documentation available directly in